yabadabu/godot_flow/demo/addons/flow_nodes_editor/README.md

 - [ ] Add noise to position <-- Improve noise
 - [ ] Spline sampling interior in non grid pattern
 - [ ] Allow to filter rows in the inspector
+- [ ] Support for virtual streams like front, up, right from rotation.
 - [ ] Support for Vector4/Color/PackedVector4Array -> Read SubAttributes / MathNode / SetAttribute / Use in Debug if exists
 - [ ] undo/redo
 - [ ] Test random colors for each node -> Graph Editor Settings
 - [ ] add_attribute, if output is single stream with a type, set the color.
 Maybe make it generic
 - [ ] Allow the popup menu to have sections.
 Custom SubGraphs/Resources/Folders maybe
+- [X] Transform.
+Allow rotation to be in local space
 - [X] The inspected flag is saved, but it's now never restored
 - [X] Support for multiple data in stream evaluation?
 	- [X] Debug